Château Canon Saint-Émilion 2019 - 1er Grand Cru Classé B

 About the estate:

-A grand cru founded in 1760 by frigate captain and privateer Jacques Kanon, who established a single-crop vineyard there; it was elevated to the rank of Premier Grand Cru Classé B in 1954.
-The Fournier family, who settled here in 1919, sold the estate to the Chanel group in 1996.
-Nestled against the medieval town, the estate is ideally situated south of the limestone plateau of Saint-Émilion.
-Beneath the surface lie vast cellars dug over centuries to build Libourne and Bordeaux.
-Nicolas Audebert (who also manages Rauzan-Ségla in Margaux, owned by the same proprietors) oversees the vineyard: 34 hectares, including 12 from the Grand Cru Classé Matras, acquired in 2011, which now supplies the second wine, Croix Canon.
+A grand cru founded in 1760 by frigate captain and privateer Jacques Kanon, who developed the monoculture of grapevines there; it was elevated to the rank of 1er grand cru classé B in 1954.
+The Fournier family, who settled here in 1919, sold the estate to the Chanel Group in 1996.
+Nestled against the medieval town, the estate is ideally situated to the south of the limestone plateau of Saint-Émilion.
+Beneath the surface lie vast cellars dug over the centuries to build Libourne and Bordeaux.
+Nicolas Audebert (who also manages Rauzan-Ségla in Margaux, owned by the same proprietors) oversees the vineyard: 34 hectares, 12 of which come from the Grand Cru Classé Matras, acquired in 2011, which now supplies the second wine, Croix Canon.

 Robert Parker - Wine Advocate